willingc/collaboratool/base/README.md

 		+ (not discussed yet) Ryan prefers to change the panel's Application menu icon to a generic computer icon from XFCE's logo.

 Undecided
     - Ryan prefers to hide the grub menu and Linux kernel boot messages.
 This doesn't fit in with the "glass brick" model where we don't hide the plumbing.
+    - Dav would like to have some git GUI.
+Thunar and gedit both have git integration but Thunar is pretty weak, gitg seems to be the standard gtk version (thus suitable for unity, LXDE, XFCE...)

 Future Tasks
 	- Investigate box file format to reduce size